-The SmartScanNG system calculates a checksum for each train.
+The SmartScanNG2 system calculates a checksum for each train.
 This checksum is stored with the train data.
 Later, when the system retrieves this data, it recalculates the checksum.
 If the two checksums don't match, the Exception Summary report so states in the detail section.
 So, instead of getting a train record, you'll get a checksum-error line.

-Below is a sample of part of an Exception Summary report when Hotwheel alarm detection and the AEI subsystem were disabled when printing the report.
+Below is a sample of part of an Exception Summary report when Hotwheel alarm detection was disabled during report processing and when the AEI subsystem was disabled during train passage.
 (When the report is run, if the Hotwheel option on the Equipment Settings menu is disabled, the hotwheel information is hidden.
-When the report is run, if the AEI option is disabled, the tag information is hidden.)
+When the report is run, if the AEI option is disabled, the tag information isn't hidden.)
 The contents of your report will be different.
 The version information in the sample below is for illustrative purposes only.
 It doesn't represent any real release of the firmware.